TomasHubelbauer/vscode-esm-url/readme.md

 ## Credits

-The insight and code that makes this extension work was all provided by Kevin Ramharak ([@kevinramharak](https://github.com/kevinramharak)) vis consulting him for advice on the [TypeScript Discord](https://discord.com/invite/typescript).
+The insight and code that makes this extension work was all provided by [Kevin Ramharak @kevinramharak](https://github.com/kevinramharak) via consulting him for advice on the [TypeScript Discord](https://discord.com/invite/typescript).

 Without him, this extension would not exist.
 All credit goes to him.
+Thank you.

 ## Development